15 Unexpected Benefits of Volunteering That Will Inspire You

 14. Develops Corporate Communities

-One of the biggest trends in the volunteer world today is corporate philanthropy.
+One of the most significant trends in the volunteer world today is corporate philanthropy.
 More big-name companies than ever support local and national programs financially.
-They create employee volunteer programs to support their philanthropic efforts and to retain employees.
+They create employee volunteer programs to help their philanthropic efforts and to retain employees.
 Companies encourage employees to commit a certain number of hours every year to service programs.